 COMPREHENSIVE SCHOOL SAFETY PLANS

 It is the intent of the Legislature that all California public schools, in kindergarten, and grades 1 to 12, inclusive, operated by school districts, develop a Comprehensive School Safety Plan that addresses the safety concerns identified through a systematic planning process.
-Each IUSD school is responsible for the overall development of their Comprehensive School Safety Plan, in cooperation with the Irvine Police Department, community leaders, parents, students, teachers, administrators, and other persons who may be interested in the prevention of campus crime and violence.
+Each IUSD school is responsible for the overall development of their Comprehensive School Safety Plan, in cooperation with the Irvine Police Department, Orange County Fire Authority, community leaders, parents, students, teachers, administrators, and other persons who may be interested in the prevention of campus crime and violence.

 Irvine Unified School District Comprehensive School Safety Plans shall consist of, but not limited to, the following sections: